 (To read/see more, I also have a webpage specifically devoted to fire lookouts of Washington.)

 Map showing locations of fire lookouts still standing (87 as of 2013) in WA:

 History of fire lookouts in WA:

 Devastating fires, such as the Yacolt Burn of 1902, inspired the construction of a vast National network of fire lookout stations in the 1920s.
 The job of a lookout was to spot and report fires by telephone or radio so crews could be dispatched quickly.
 At the system’s peak, there were 5,000 lookouts nationwide—including 685 overlooking the extensive forests of Washington.
 The highest lookout was at 12,276 feet on Mount Adams, but it was used for only three seasons, then abandoned to the year-round ice.
-The most difficult to reach was Three Fingers; the approach was a series of ladders spiked into a 100-foot rock wall.
+The most difficult to reach was Three Fingers; the approach was (and still is) a series of ladders spiked into a 100-foot rock wall.